-Join us this December; learn with this experienced, knowledgeable team and be part of something amazing.
+Join us in December 2020; learn with this experienced, knowledgeable team and be part of something amazing.
 Book your place today!

 The WEM Conservation Medicine is a ‘One Medicine’ course.
 The origin of the One Medicine concept has been linked to the 19th-century German physician and pathologist, Rudolf Virchow, whose discoveries on Trichinella spiralis in pork led to valuable public health measures (1).
 Virchow coined the term “zoonosis” and proclaimed that there should be no dividing line between human and animal medicine.
 Source Article.

 Other blogs that may be of interest, include: